Osler Society Banquets

 Bulletin of the Osler Society

 Upon the revival of the Osler Society in 1948, it was decided that the group would publish bulletins of club activities.
-These bulletins promoted club activities to encourage membership, as well as inform past members and interested parties of the current historical undertakings.
+These bulletins promoted club activities to encourage membership, as well as inform past members and interested parties of the happenings of the Society.

 The Osler Corner